Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Search for general simulation setup and convergence criteria

 \subsection{Technicalities of the simulation box size setup}

-Because 1D-mobility may be far less efficient than the 3D one to sample the space (as reflected considering roughly $\kappa^2_{1D-0} \propto \kappa^2_{3D-0} \Phi$ \cite{Adjanor1}, $\Phi$ being a volume fraction) very large simulation boxes may be required.
-As Malerba and co-workers pointed out \cite{Malerba}, taking three different prime numbers for box dimensions is sufficient to prevent a mobile with $\langle111\rangle$ glide direction to stay confined in the diagonal or any periodic path as it happens when having periodic boundary conditions in a box whose dimensions have common divisors.
-Nevertheless, at variance with the authors' case where only sink concentration dependence was studied varying the box size containing one sink, in the present case we perform more general calculations where many mobile clusters are present in the calculation.
-In that case, it may not be necessary to choose "non-cubic" boxes (as opposed to "quasi-cubic" ones with $L_x \simeq L_y \simeq L_z$ like, for example, a $991 \times 997 \times 1009$ box would be, in lattice parameter $a_0$ units).
+Because 1D-mobility may be far less efficient than the 3D one to sample the space (as reflected considering roughly $k^2_{1D-0} \propto k^2_{3D-0} \Phi$ \cite{Adjanor1}, $\Phi$ being a volume fraction) very large simulation boxes may be required.
+As Malerba and co-workers pointed out \cite{Malerba}, assigning the boxes' dimensions to three different prime numbers is sufficient to prevent a mobile with $\langle111\rangle$ glide direction to stay confined in the diagonal or any periodic path (as it happens when having periodic boundary conditions in a box whose dimensions have common divisors).
+Nevertheless, at variance with the authors' case where only sink concentration dependence was studied varying the box size containing one fixed sink (of type $B$) in a box of volume $V$, in the present case we perform more general calculations where many mobile clusters are present in the calculation.
+In that case, it may not be necessary to choose "non-cubic" boxes (as opposed to "quasi-cubic" ones with $L_x \simeq L_y \simeq L_z$ like, for example, a $(991 \times 997 \times 1009)$ box would be, in lattice parameter $a_{0}$ units).